 - Rapid, e-first publication of articles (median time from acceptance to online publication, including copyediting and typesetting: 24 days)

 - Free inclusion of videos and multimedia

 - 5 free downloads from the SPIE Digital Library for authors

 - Open access publication option at a low cost

-- Abstracting and indexing in leading scientific databases, including Science Citation Index Expanded; Materials Science Citation Index; Current Contents/Physical, Chemical & Earth Science; Current Contents/Engineering, Computing & Technology; Inspec; Scopus; Ei Compendex; and Astrophysics Data System.
+- Abstracting and indexing in leading scientific databases, including Science Citation Index Expanded/Web of Science; Materials Science Citation Index; Current Contents/Physical, Chemical & Earth Science; Current Contents/Engineering, Computing & Technology; Inspec; Scopus; and Ei Compendex

 JM3 offers the option of open access publication for a flat rate of $960 for standard articles and $660 for Letters.
 SPIE open access fees are kept low in recognition of the fact that many authors have limited funding available to cover publication expenses.
 Open access papers are published under a Creative Commons CC-BY license.
 Read more about our open access program.
 Your decision on whether to pay for open access has no impact on the review process or the timing of publication of the article.

 There are no mandatory page charge fees.
 If you do not choose to pay for open access, your paper will be published under subscription access control with the standard SPIE transfer of copyright agreement.
 Read more about the rights and restrictions of these publication licenses.